CDF is currently raising funds for recovery efforts due to Typhoon Haiyan. Please make your donations below.

 How to Contribute

-If you would like to contribute to the recovery of cooperators and cooperatives from a natural disaster, please visit www.cdf.coop and use the Google checkout cart on the right.
-Thanks to a generous grant from Google, Inc, all donations to CDF that are made online through Google have no fee taken out.
+If you would like to contribute to the recovery of cooperators and cooperatives from a natural disaster, please click the “Donate” button above.
 If you prefer to write a check, you can send your donation to CDF at 1401 New York Ave, NW, Suite 1100, Washington, DC 20005; please note that your donation is for disaster recovery.
 CDF also takes no administrative fee for disaster recovery donations; as a result, 100% of your donation will go to cooperators and cooperatives in need of assistance.
 All donations to CDF are tax-deductible and donors of $25 or more will receive a letter of acknowledgement which can be used for tax records.
 If cash donations are collected by an organization which then sends a single check to CDF, we ask that the organization send a list of donors with mail or e-mail addresses and the amounts donated so CDF can send acknowledgement letters for donations of $25 or more.